Luserna: Point of interest

-Story
+History

 Luserna was founded around the year 1400 from Bavarians populations coming from nearby Lavarone who decided to stay and live here.
 In 1780 Luserna became independent from Lavarone.
 Until 1918 it was included in the Austro-Hungarian Empire, precisely in the County of Tyrol.
 During the last years of the 1800s it became famous for its tradition of bobbin lace and thanks to the Austrian administration, it had both German and Italian schools.

 After the annexation to the Kingdom of Italy and with the advent of fascism, the people of Luserna were forbidden to speak Cimbro.
 This is because one of the dogmas of fascism was to Italianize every village and culture.
 This caused the phenomenon of the Options, an agreement between the Third Reich and the Kingdom of Italy to distribute the Mochen, Cimbrian and German populations who had lived for millennia in the ancient county of Tyrol, which later became the region of Venice Tridentine.

 After the Second World War, thanks to the Gruber–De Gasperi Agreement, the Cimbrian linguistic minority of Luserna became part of the autonomy basis of the Autonomous Province of Trento and the Trentino - South Tyrol Region.
 In 1987 the Mocheno Cimbro Institute was founded and in 2001 the Cimbrian language was officially recognized within the regulations for the protection of Trentino linguistic minorities.
 In 2008, provincial legislation was implemented to protect the Ladin, Mochena and Cimbrian linguistic minorities settled in the Autonomous Province of Trento.
 Thanks to it, the Cimbrian community of Luserna now enjoys one of the most complete regulations in Europe.